charliehoward/BRM-Installer/README.md

 Installs the BRM OEM information, 7zip, Adobe Flash Player, Adobe Reader, Google Chrome, Java, Kaspersky Internet Security 2017, LibreOffice, Microsoft .NET 4.5, Mozilla Firefox, TeamViewer, VLC Media Player.

-If run on Windows 7 it disables a number of unnecessary services and sets the default taskbar.
+If run on Windows 7 it disables a number of unnecessary services, sets the default taskbar and installs 3 Windows updates that fix the Windows update service.

 If run on Windows 8, 8.1 it changes the default Explorer page to "This PC" and sets the default taskbar.

 If run on Windows 10 it disables Windows 10 hibernation mode, changes the default Explorer page to "This PC" and sets the default taskbar.

+# Update 3.1.5.0

+Added check for Windows 7 architecture and installs 3 Windows updates that fix the Windows update service applicable to the computers architecture.

 # Update 3.1.4.3